GregorioDalia/PageRank/README.md

 for more info.

 #Page_Rank_MPI.c = a parallel implementation using MPI library; we choose a master/worker architetture to distribuite the load
+                    // THIS IS A NOT PERFORMANCE SOLUTION TOO MANY MESSAGE

+#Page_Rank_MPI_2.c =a parallel implementation using MPI library; we choose a master/worker architetture to distribuite the load
+                    OMPTIMIZED VERSION

+how to run : main expect 2 arguments, the name of the file "./WEB.txt" in our case and the ID of the 1 node ( 0 or 1 )